yaremenko8/ADVANCED_MATRIX_COMPUTATIONAL_METHODS/README.md

 # Matrix related computational methods implemented functionally
-This repository contains source files for a program designed to perform the following computations:<br>
+This repository contains source files for a program designed to perform the following computations:
 * Solving SLE using Gaussian elemination
 * Solving SLE using Gaussian elemination with leading element
 * Solving SLE using successive over-relaxation